metafield/Tomb/README.md

 # 3: Everything is not working as intended.

-After getting some strnage results I decided to start writing tests before refactoring the code and sure enough im getting in different values upon each new call to `encrypt`.
+After getting some strange results I decided to start writing tests before refactoring the code and sure enough im getting in different values upon each new call to `encrypt`.
 I could have sworn it was working perfectly fine earlier but this at least demonstrates how powerful testing is.

     Expected: "vnzzu xvnyn!knefouspxgtbjyqzwavmdrhicl"
     Received: "wsqqa uwsts!knefouspxgtbjyqzwavmdrhicl"